Tetris is good fun, but teaches us life skills too: Young enthusiasts

 The game was first released as an arcade game, but later was expanded into game consoles.

-It has since expanded into the sequel, Super Mario Bros and other gaming genres such as Mario Kart and Mario Tennis.
+It has since expanded into the sequel, Super Mario Bros, and other gaming genres such as Mario Kart and Mario Tennis.

 Street Fighter